riendril/chording-optimizer/readme.md

 This ensures that chords using characters from the original word are preferred.

-### Fallback Assignment
+### Fallback Assignment System

-When optimal chord assignment is not possible, the fallback system:
+When optimal chord assignment is not possible, the fallback system follows this hierarchy:

+1. Single-character words: No chord assigned
+2. Multi-character words:
-1. Attempts to use first/last characters of the word
+   a.
+Attempts to use first/last characters of the word
-2. Adds unique middle characters if needed
+   b.
+Adds unique middle characters if needed
-3. Uses character substitution as a last resort
+   c.
+Uses character substitution as a last resort

 The fallback assignments incur a penalty factor of FALLBACK_PENALTY in the cost function.